 GeneCards Summary for ANGPT1 Gene

 ANGPT1 (Angiopoietin 1) is a Protein Coding gene.
-Diseases associated with ANGPT1 include lipodermatosclerosis and chronic myocardial ischemia.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Diseases associated with ANGPT1 include lipodermatosclerosis and twin-to-twin transfusion syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
-An important paralog of this gene is FIBCD1.
+An important paralog of this gene is FGB.

 UniProtKB/Swiss-Prot for ANGPT1 Gene